naganolab/rNeighborQTL/README.md

 ## Installation
 The rNeighborQTL package has not yet been registered in CRAN.
-Please install the package via GitHub by running *devtools::install_github("naganolab/rNeighborQTL")*.
+Please install the package via GitHub using the devtools library as *devtools::install_github("naganolab/rNeighborQTL")*.

 ## Dependency
 Note that the rNeighborQTL requires the following R packages.